Applying to the dental hygiene program

 You may view the dental hygiene class schedules online.
 All students are automatically registered for their courses by the director of the dental hygiene program.
-There are no night classes, no summer courses and no online courses available for this program.
-The dental hygiene program at VCU is the only such program in the Commonwealth of Virginia directly affiliated with a school of dentistry.
+There are no night classes, no summer courses (clinic extends beyond the normal spring semester) and no online courses available for this program.

 Applicants and accepted students

 Check with the financial aid department at your college or university for more information.

 The School of Dentistry Office of Financial Aid can help with financial aid issues for students who have been accepted to dental hygiene program at the VCU School of Dentistry.
 If you need financial assistance to help pay for prerequisite course work, you need to visit the financial aid office of the institution where you are enrolled or plan to enroll to take those courses.